belivan/flir_stereo/catkin_ws/src/mmpug_flir_ros/script/Boson_SDK/SDK_README.txt

 This Software Development Kit (SDK) is used for Command and Control operations with a FLIR Boson (or similar) camera.
 Commands (also refererred to as APIs) are provided for getting information from the camera (ex: serial number, image statistics, etc.) or for controlling camera operations (ex: change AGC settings, request table/gain switch, etc.)

-Installation and Upgrade Instructions

-1. No direct installation required, multiple versions of SDK may be used simultaneously �      Simply store in differently named folders
-2. Unzip the SDK
-       �      Avoid spaces in path names to prevent errors
-3. Import the ClientFiles_* folder appropriate to the coding language �      For Python import the SDK module itself and access the API commands via the "pyClient" object (see Quick Start below)
-       �      Python also requires the top level folder and __init__.py file (new for 2.0.6)
-4. Import the FSLP_* library (.dll or .so) appropriate to the PC architecture �      Located in FSLP_Files folder
-       �      C# language uses a .NET serial port implementation instead of the pre-built DLL.
-       �      For Python this import is automatically done by the UART class located  in FSLP_Files/UART_HalfDuplex.py �      May choose to modify and recompile library using source files instead.

 The SDK is broken into several hierarchical structures:
   1. API layer -- User-callable functions
   2. FLIR Binary Protocol (FBP) layer